kuzudb/kuzu-docs/docs/rdf-graphs/rdfgraphs-overview.md

 RETURN s.iri, p.iri, o.iri, o.val;
 ```

-We do not have a syntactic sugar for querying both the resource and literal node tables.
+We do not have a syntactic sugar option for querying both the resource and literal node tables.
 However, you can simply
 omit the label of the nodes as done in the above query.
 In the above query, variable `o` does not have a label,
 and Kùzu resolves it to the  2 labels `(o:UniKG_r:UniKG_l)`, which is the syntax for representing multi label
 node variables in Cypher.